yaswanthvarma/kubernetes/README.md

 **Happy Learning**

->This page is setup using   **Jekyll** https://github.com/rundocs/jekyll-rtd-theme , thanks to all the contributers that built & made this an open source.
+>This page is setup using  [Jekyll-rtd-theme](https://github.com/rundocs/jekyll-rtd-theme) , thanks to all the contributers that built & made this an open source.